biona001/Knockoffs.jl/docs/src/man/fixed/fixed.md

+Observe that

++ LASSO + knockoffs controls the false discovery rate at below the target (dashed line)
++ The power of LASSO + knockoffs is lower than standard LASSO

-**Conclusion:** Compared to LASSO, knockoff's empirical FDR is controlled below the target FDR (dashed line).
-Controlled FDR is compensated by a small price in power.
-If this experiment is repeated multiple times, we expected the empirical FDR to hug the target (dashed) line more closely.
+If we repeated the simulation multiple times, we expect the empirical FDR to hug the target FDR more closely.